Does Alcohol Damage Your Teeth?

 It’s also important to stay hydrated after drinking.
 This helps to flush the alcohol from your system and helps to reduce dry mouth, a common side effect of alcohol, which can cause cavities and other dental problems.

 Another important factor to consider is whether or not alcohol is damaging your teeth and gums.
-Unfortunately, alcohol does contribute to a greater risk for cavities, tooth decay, and gum disease.
-This is because alcohol is acidic in nature and can erode the enamel on your teeth and cause irritation to your gums.
+Unfortunately, alcohol does contribute to a greater risk of cavities, tooth decay, and gum disease.
+This is because alcohol is acidic and can erode the enamel on your teeth and cause irritation to your gums.
 However, the extent of the damage that alcohol causes depends on how much and how often you are drinking.

 Visit Your Dentist Regularly